 The largest intergenerational wealth transfer in Canadian history will occur over the next decade, with baby boomers set to receive an estimated $750 billion in assets.
 Estate planning is now even more crucial to preserving your family wealth across the generations.

 Sharing the wealth

-A 2014 study found that 75% of Canadians believe leaving an inheritance for their loved ones is important - but transferring wealth is not a simple case of documenting who receives what.
+Leaving an inheritance for your loved ones is important — but transferring wealth is not a simple case of documenting who receives what.
 Ensuring a smooth transition takes time, transparency, and tax considerations.

 Bear family dynamics in mind

 The decision to leave an inheritance may be simple, but the family dynamics involved may not be as easy to navigate.
 With a trend developing towards expensive legal battles, it’s crucial that you make your wishes clear.
 Bring your family together (with a mediator, if necessary) to have a frank conversation about your decisions and the reasoning behind them to avoid future feuds.

 One of the most difficult aspects of estate planning is deciding on division of assets.
 But, as you determine distribution, make sure you consider any financial gifts you may already have given, as well as differing taxation levels on asset classes.
 What may initially seem like an equal distribution may not turn out that way after taxes have been deducted.